 Dave was always there with his warm, welcoming mid-Atlantic voice.
 He will be missed by millions.

 Dave Cash marrying Sara on the beach, Anna Maria Island, Florida, December 4th 2011.
 Photo posted on Facebook by Sara Davies Cash.

-many of Dave's listeners and colleagues have paid tribute.
-Here are a few more comments culled from social media:
+Many of Dave's listeners and colleagues have paid tribute on social media.
+Here is a selection:

 Tony Blackburn tweeted a tribute to Dave.
 He also took the opportunity to post his views on modern radio on Facebook: “For those of us who were lucky enough to start our